I'm Johan de Bruin, founder of Erudis Games, and I would like to share my background and how it inspired me to create educational games.

 Once released from the hospital, I entered a deep depression; I thought my life was over, as I would never be valuable to society as a person with a mental illness.
 This time was a pretty dry moment in my life, but I learned to cope with mindfulness and enjoy the moment.

 My passion for building tech saved me; I would build websites and games just for fun.
-They would get popular, and suddenly, I started doing this for a living—everything powered by self-teaching and passion.
+They would get popular, and suddenly, I started doing this for a living—everything powered by self-teaching.

 During 2012 the online marketing company started to fail due to the economic crisis.
 My brother and I decided to move to the USA.
 I wanted to become a better software engineer, so we just booked a flight to Silicon Valley, with two nights in a motel and $500 in our pocket.